JannikB5825/Shoc/README.md

 ## Overview

 [<img src="assets/Logo.png" width="40%"/>](Logo.png)

 The Shoc is a open source stagered Keyboard which uses the Kaihl CHOC V1 Switches.
 Its designed for MBK style Keycaps and any other keycaps that have smaller or the same dimensions as MBK style(18mmx16.5mm).
-The Shoc comes with OLED support
+The Shoc comes with OLED 128x64 support.

 ## List of Materials